 -A renewed and expanded practice of the art of photography.

-In a normal workshop most of the out-of-class time is devoted to assignments, reading, and artistic contemplation.
+In an in-person workshop most of the out-of-class time is devoted to assignments, reading, and artistic contemplation.
 Although we will not be at a location removed from home and its concerns, participants should count on spending significant time between classes in these same activities.

-We will begin classes at 9 am EST, run for 2-3 hours.
+We will begin classes at 10 am ET, run for 2-3 hours.
 There will be assignments that might take 2 hours or more to complete, with the extra day between classes for redoing and furthering.
 In addition, there will be times when we will have an evening meeting to go over some flash assignments and look at videos.

 I will be setting up one-on-one meetings during the course of the workshop, and we will set up a message board so students (and I) can confer, raise questions, etc.